 BBC Radio calls her contemporary compositions "haunting" and "emotional", Cleveland Classical Review praised her singing of medieval music "striking", and Boston Musical Intelligencer called the multi-media shows she produced and directed “magical” and “imaginative”.
 This Hong Kong-native has set up permanent camp in the strange and fascinating cultural landscape that is the USA with periodic encouragement by major institutions, in both classical and other popular genres.
 As a composer, she has written for GRAMMY-winning ensembles, network television shows, NPR, and more.
 As a singer and director, she has appeared on leading chamber and early music series and festivals both domestically and internationally.
 She has presented clinics and lectures at Wellesley College, Harvard University, ASU, University of Arizona, UCLA, and numerous high schools and community arts programs.

 Emily's singing can be heard on several major labels, including Dorian, Gothic, Reference, and Albany, amongst them the GRAMMY-winning project Far in the Heavens.
-You can listen to full-length albums of my original works on Isle of Lucidity (2012), the soon-to-be-released Isle of Majesty (2019), and Opus 1 & 2: Radical Softness & The Glorious Cuntata.
+You can listen to full-length albums of my original works on Isle of Lucidity (2012), Isle of Majesty (2019), and Opus 1 & 2: Radical Softness & The Glorious Cuntata.
 I'd recommend listening to them with a glass of wine or some hot tea.

 Photographer: Meg Nanna